GiuseppeTT/app-budget/README.md

 To build the docker image and run it locally to serve the app, simply run `. script/build-docker-image.sh` and then `. script/run-docker-container.sh`

-After that, you can check the endpoints at `TODO`
+After that, you can check the endpoints at `http://0.0.0.0:80/docs` (it maybe another host:port in devcontainer)

 ### ...
 Deploy